-A quick browse on Pinterest or a flip through the magazine at the dentist office leads us to assume that the way to organize life is to use chalkboard labels on baskets, which line every shelf in every closet.
+A quick browse on Pinterest or a flip through the magazine at the dentist office leads us to assume that organization for moms is about using chalkboard labels on baskets, which line every shelf in every closet.
 Someone who has achieved this feat has earned the badge, “Organized!”

 Of course, then there’s the spice jars to label and arrange alphabetically, even if you have twelve but only use 3.
 Keep the set complete, of course!

-Someone who is organized clearly never has their couch cushions out of place.
-Someone who is organized has seasonal decorations neatly stored and ready to pull out at exactly the right moment.
+Organization for moms means never having couch cushions out of place.
+An organized mom is one who has seasonal decorations neatly stored and ready to pull out at exactly the right moment.

-Someone who is organized has a planner with pretty and colorful fonts.
+Organization for moms is having a planner with pretty and colorful fonts.

 So, how do we get organized?
 Wait.